pulumi/examples/README.md

 ----- 		| --------- |
 [URL Shortener - Cache and HttpServer](cloud-ts-url-shortener-cache-http) | Create a simple URL shortener SPA that uses the high-level `cloud.Table` and `cloud.HttpServer` components.
 [URL Shortener - Cache](cloud-ts-url-shortener-cache) | Create a simple URL shortener SPA that uses the high-level `cloud.Table` and `cloud.API` components.
-[URL Shortener](cloud-ts-url-shortener) | Create a complete URL shortener web application using the high-level `cloud.Table` and `cloud.HttpServer` components.
+[URL Shortener](cloud-ts-url-shortener) | Create a complete URL shortener web application that uses the high-level `cloud.Table` and `cloud.HttpServer` components.
 [Voting App](cloud-ts-voting-app) | Create a simple voting app using Redis and Python Flask.

 ### Javascript